maelfabien/maelfabien.github.io/_posts/2019-1-10-EC2_Cassandra.md

 ./cassandra
 ```

-Some lines contain the keywork “Handshaking” which means that the nodes actually communicate.
+Some lines contain the keyword “Handshaking” which means that the nodes communicate.

 There is a command to directly describe the connections of your cluster :
 ```